Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Data

 \subsection{IFS reforecasts}

-We evaluate forecast skill, ensemble reliability, and signal-to-noise properties at subseasonal timescales using 100-member reforecasts performed with cycle 47r3 of the ECMWF IFS, which includes dynamic representations of the atmosphere, ocean, sea-ice, land-surface, and ocean waves.
-IFS cycle 47r3 was used operationally at ECMWF from October 12th 2021 to June 27th 2023, when it was replaced by IFS cycle 48r1. \citet{roberts2023euro} provide a more thorough description of IFS cycle 47r3, including an overview of the operational subseasonal reforecast configuration.
+We evaluate forecast skill, ensemble reliability, and signal-to-noise properties in subseasonal reforecasts performed with cycle 47r3 of the ECMWF IFS, which includes dynamic representations of the atmosphere, ocean, sea-ice, land-surface, and ocean waves.
+IFS cycle 47r3 was used operationally at ECMWF from October 12th 2021 to June 27th 2023, when it was replaced by IFS cycle 48r1. \citet{roberts2023euro} provide a more thorough description of IFS cycle 47r3, including an overview of operational and reduced-resolution subseasonal reforecast configurations.
 Here, we use an experimental reforecast configuration comprised of 46-day, 100-member ensemble forecasts initialised every February 1st, May 1st, August 1st, and November 1st between 2001 and 2020 for a total of 80 start dates.
 We exclude the unperturbed control forecast (i.e. member 0) from our analysis as it is not statistically exchangeable with perturbed members.
-The atmospheric model uses the cubic octahedral reduced Gaussian grid with 137 vertical levels and a horizontal resolution of Tco319 (i.e., an average grid spacing of $\sim$35 km ) at all lead times.
+The atmospheric model uses the cubic octahedral reduced Gaussian grid with 137 vertical levels and a horizontal resolution of Tco319 ($\Delta$x$\approx$35 km).
+The ocean and sea ice models use 75 vertical levels and the eddy-permitting ORCA025 grid ($\Delta$x$\approx$25 km).
 Otherwise, the IFS configuration, initialization strategy, stochastic parameterizations, and ocean/sea-ice coupling are exactly as described for the operational reforecast configuration used by \citet{roberts2023euro} and will not be repeated here.

+We also present selected results from reduced-resolution reforecasts, which use the same IFS model cycle but configured to use the Tco199 atmospheric grid ($\Delta$x$\approx$50 km) and eddy-parameterized ORCA1 ocean grid ($\Delta$x$\approx$100 km).
+We use two Tco199 reforecast datasets.
+The first is a 100-member configuration that covers the same 80 start dates for the period 2001-2020 as the Tco319 reforecasts described above, but at the reduced Tco199 resolution.
+The second is an extended dataset with a reduced ensemble size of 10 perturbed members, covering 3120 start dates on the 1st, 8th, 15th, and 22nd of each month for the period 1959-2023.
+These reforecasts represent an extension of the CY47R3\_LR dataset described by \citet{roberts2023euro}.
+This reduced-resolution Tco199 configuration has previously been shown to be a useful surrogate for higher-resolution configurations with the same IFS cycle \citep{roberts2023euro}.
 Reforecasts are verified using data from the ERA5 reanalysis \citep{hersbach2020era5}.